Where to Find Decadent Vegan Food in Paris

 Tekés

-Tekés, meaning ceremony in Hebrew, is the trendiest Israeli restaurant bringing inventive and gourmet dishes from the city of Jerusalem.
+Tekés, meaning “ceremony” in Hebrew, is the trendiest Israeli restaurant, bringing inventive, gourmet dishes from Jerusalem.
 The vegan dishes are the perfect balance between street food and Levantine cuisine.

 They also have plan-based cocktails on their menu as well as a good selection of Mediterranean wines.
 Tekés is a great place for almost all events, whether you’re going for a casual meal or a lunchtime business meeting.